The Best Places to See Bears in Alaska + Photo Tips

 Have a sturdy tripod

 If you are bringing a massive prime lens, make sure you have a tripod that can handle it.
-A Manfrotto 055 was really nice ot me in Alaska.
+A Manfrotto 055 was really nice to me in Alaska.
 It’s heavy as heck, but it kept everything very sturdy.

 Related: